 Note:

-, the service is not started.
+Run services.msc to check whether the agents are installed and started.
+If the status of QCloud BaradAgent Monitor or QCloud Stargate Manager is not Running, the service is not started.
 In this case, click the name of the corresponding service and start it.

 Note:

-- If the Agents are already started but there is still no monitoring data, you can proceed with the troubleshooting.
+If the agents are already started but there is still no monitoring data, you can proceed with the troubleshooting.

-The following 4 domains need to be resolved for the Agents to run properly:
+The following 4 domains need to be resolved for the agents to run properly:

 The procedures for checking and fixing the reporting domains are different for Linux and Windows.
 You can refer to a procedure as needed.

+1. Check whether the reporting domains can be resolved properly.
 Run the following commands to check whether these 4 domains can be resolved properly:

 ping -c 1 update2.agent.tencentyun.com